20th

 - Riccardo Rizzo, Institute for High-Performance Computing and Networking, National Research Council (ICAR-CNR), Italy

-- Aurora Saibene, University of Milano-Bicocca, Italy
+- Roberto Pagliarini, University of Udine, Italy

 - Tiziana Sanavia, University of Torino, Italy

-- Ilie Sarpe, University of Padova, Italy
+- Ugo Lomoio, University Magna Graecia of Catanzaro, Italy

 - Veronica Vinciotti, University of Trento, Italy